vavardan/OCI-DNS-view/Deployment.md

 This guide provides the steps for the configuration and deployment of Private DNS on top of existing/already deployed Hub & Spoke architecture with the chosen [Hub model](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/readme.md), it will deploy the highlighted components in the below architecture diagram.
 In this guide as a base model is used [Hub A model](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/hub_a/readme.md), but it's a same configuration and deployment of Private DNS for all Hub models.

-This guide provides step-by-step instructions for configuring and deploying Private DNS within an existing Hub & Spoke architecture.
+This guide provides step-by-step instructions for configuring and deploying Private DNS on top of existing Hub & Spoke architecture.
 While it uses the [Hub A model](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/hub_a/readme.md) as a reference, the process is applicable to all [Hub models](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/readme.md).
 The components highlighted in the architecture diagram below will be implemented as part of this process.

 <img src="images/dns-arch.png" width="900" height="value">